tristamwolf/Computer-Go-System/README.txt

 but I don't want to go too far into detail on my plans for it until I finish the Go board tracking class.
 I may even split these into two separate repositories so that others can make use of my Go board once it is completed.
 I hope to keep that portion of the program reasonably usable as a standalone.

+P.S:  The Main.cpp is just a test case file with no logical purpose right now.
+You can safely ignore it.